-4.1 Pharmacies will provide Chlamydia screening kits to sexually active males and females under the age of 25, for example when dispensing oral contraceptive pills, supplying EC or using other pharmacy services.
+4.1 Pharmacies will provide Chlamydia screening kits to sexually active males and females under the age of 25, for example when dispensing oral contraceptive pills, supplying emergency contraception, supplying condoms under the c-card scheme or using other pharmacy services.

-Advice on how to use the kit, how to return it for testing and what will happen following completion of the test will be provided in line with the approach adopted by the local Chlamydia Screening Office.
+Advice on how to use the kit, how to return it for testing and what will happen following completion of the test will be provided in line with the approach adopted by the local Chlamydia Screening Office, the Sexual Health Service in Surrey.